igorkll/syslbuild/gnuboxmaker_readme.md

 ## bugs
 * HDMI audio does not work on orange pi zero 3 (it works on raspberry pi 64)
-* WIFI does not work on orange pi zero 3 and raspberry pi
+* WIFI does not work on orange pi zero 3
+* WIFI does not work on raspberry pi
 * "screen idle time" does not work on wayland
 * x11 mode does not work on Raspberry pi 64
 * there is a rather long loading time on the orange pi zero 3.
 This is due to the platform features.
 It may take ~20 seconds from the power supply to the appearance of your logo.